bredelings/BAli-Phy/TODO/dNdSWorkflow.md

 **Choice:** Retain both the conditional probability and conditional log odds.
-Add a `statreport` summary mode that interprets selected fields as conditional log odds and calculates the mean conditional probability and resulting posterior log odds stably. `bp-analyze` should consume its dedicated record through the existing `statreport` subprocess.
+Add a `statreport` summary mode that interprets selected fields as conditional log odds and calculates the mean conditional probability and resulting posterior log odds stably. `bp-summarize` should consume its dedicated record through the existing `statreport` subprocess.

 The calculation belongs in `statreport`, which already owns scalar trace reading, burn-in handling, and sample selection.
-Reimplementing TSV, JSON, and MCON trace reading in `bp-analyze` would create parallel infrastructure.
+Reimplementing TSV, JSON, and MCON trace reading in `bp-summarize` would create parallel infrastructure.

 **Alternatives:**